gitobsidiantutorial/obsidian-tabs/README.md

 #### Issues:
+- When a session is ended with a side-by-side pane as the active pane, the next session will have the tab view collapsed.

 - When the last pane is focused on, **no** tabs are underlined.
 The tab that will be focused on by pressing ctrl+tab is the left-most one.